lijunweiz/bee/README.md

 ## License

-This project is licensed under the terms of the repository license.
+This project is licensed under the MIT License.